Orlando: A Biography

 Orlando: A Biography is a novel by Virginia Woolf, first published on 11 October 1928, inspired by the tumultuous family history of the aristocratic poet and novelist Vita Sackville-West, Woolf's lover and close friend.
 It is a history of English literature in satiric form.
 The book describes the adventures of a poet who changes from man to woman and lives for centuries, meeting the key figures of English literary history.
 Considered a feminist classic, the book has been written about extensively by scholars of women's writing and gender and transgender studies.

 The novel has been adapted a number of times.
 In 1981, Ulrike Ottinger adapted it for her film Freak Orlando, with Magdalena Montezuma in the title role.
 In 1989, director Robert Wilson and writer Darryl Pinckney collaborated on a single-actor theatrical production.
 This had its British premiere at the Edinburgh Festival in 1996, with Miranda Richardson playing the title role; Isabelle Huppert performed in the version in French, which opened at the Théâtre Vidy-Lausanne in Lausanne (Switzerland) in 1993.
 A film adaptation by Sally Potter, simply titled Orlando, was released in 1992, starring Tilda Swinton in the title role.
-A stage adaption by Sarah Ruhl premiered in New York City in 2010, with another version premiering at the Garrick Theatre, London in 2022 starring Emma Corrin and directed by Michael Grandage.
+A stage adaption by Sarah Ruhl premiered in New York City in 2010, with another version adapted by Neil Bartlett premiering at the Garrick Theatre, London in 2022 starring Emma Corrin and directed by Michael Grandage.
 The novel has also been adapted into operatic works.

 The novel entered the public domain in the United States in 2024.

 Plot

-The eponymous hero is born as a male nobleman in England during the reign of Elizabeth I. He lives for centuries, into modern times, without aging perceptibly, but undergoes a mysterious change of sex at the age of about 100.
+The eponymous hero is born as a male nobleman in England during the reign of Elizabeth I. He lives for centuries, meeting some of the literary luminaries of English literature, into modern times, without aging perceptibly.
+At one point the author notes he has reached the age of 30, though it is about a 100 years since birth.
+The character undergoes a change of sex after about 100 years and spends the remainder of the narrative as a woman.